richard-hajek/hackfest/README.md

 If you encounter any problems it is a good idea to enable diagnostics.
 You can enable them by going to `Project/Project Settings` and set variable `Diagnostics` in `Global` scope to true.

-Diagnostics will attempt to start Vagrant Virtual Box virtual machine and create a simple comtainer.
+Diagnostics will attempt to start Vagrant Virtual Box virtual machine and create a simple container.
 It will report success.
 If you need help please run the diagnostics first and then open an issue.

 There are sets of tests, `DIAGNOSTICS A` and `DIAGNOSTICS B`. `A` runs from GDScript while `B` runs from Mono.
 If you see just `A`, there is a good chance the Mono doesn't launch right.